 Preventing Abuse at Cho-Yeh

-Studies have shown that spotlighting is one of biggest deterrents to potential predators.
-Throughout the application, interview and training process of our staff, we make it very clear that we are committed to keeping potential predators out of Camp Cho-Yeh and that Cho-Yeh will not be an easy target.
+Studies show that spotlighting is one of the most effective deterrents of potential predators.
+Throughout the application, interview, and training process of our staff, we make it clear that Camp Cho-Yeh will not be a target for potential predators, and that our commitment to safety is extremely important.

 Policies and Procedures

-When your campers come to Camp, we make sure they know that they have the right to be safe: “If someone makes me feel uncomfortable, scared, or hurt, I will yell “STOP” and GO TELL an adult who listens.
-I have a right to be safe.
+From the moment your child sets foot on Camp, we ensure they have the right to be safe.
+Our Camper Orientation trains our campers to resist and report suspicious behavior by using our “Safety 360” policies: “If someone makes me feel uncomfortable, scared, or hurt, I will yell “STOP” and GO TELL an adult who will listen.
+I have the right to be safe.
 I deserve respect.”

 Reporting and Response